-Carbon neutral: A current state which is achieved when the GHG emissions associated with an entity, product or activity are reduced and all remaining emissions are offset for a defined duration.
+Carbon neutral: A current state which is achieved when the GHG emissions associated with an entity, product or activity are reduced and offset to zero for a defined duration.

 Carbon neutrality: Carbon neutral and carbon neutrality are used interchangeably.

 Carbon offsetting: The act of purchasing a carbon credit and retiring or cancelling the unit to compensate for one tonne of GHG emissions released to the atmosphere elsewhere.
 When the subject is said to be offset, the unabated emissions associated with the subject are equal to the amount of carbon credits retired or cancelled.